sing-group/seda/seda-docs/source/operations.rst

 In the *Docker image* mode, the default image is already set, although it is possible to choose a custom one provided that it has the ProSplign/ProCompart binaries in the system path.

-Secondly, the *‘Blast configuration’* area allows to select the execution mode of Blast: *system binary* indicates that BLAST will be executed directly using its binaries and *Docker image* means that a Docker image will be used instead.
+Secondly, the *‘BLAST configuration’* area allows to select the execution mode of BLAST: *system binary* indicates that BLAST will be executed directly using its binaries and *Docker image* means that a Docker image will be used instead.

 In the *system binary* mode, the path where the BLAST binaries (makeblastdb, blastdb_aliastool, blastdbcmd, blastp, blastn, blastx, tblastn, and tblastx) are located must be specified (refer to section :ref:`Dependencies<dependencies>` for additional information about this).
 If they are available in the system path, just click the *‘Check binary’* button to make sure that SEDA can correctly execute them.